aBiR1D/DataExtraction_NLP/README.md

 # DataExtraction_NLP
- For each of the extracted texts from the article, textual analysis has been performed and a bunch of variables like,
+ For each of the articles (links are listed in Input.xlsx), extracted texts are saved in the Extracted_Text folder

+ as a text file and textual analysis has been performed and a bunch of variables like,

 * POSITIVE SCORE